Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Summary and Conclusion

 \item Sub-Chandrasekhar-mass explosions are further disfavoured by the absence of \caii\ emission and the presence of stable \feii\ and \niii\ emission in the nebular phase spectrum.
 We observe $\sim$ 1000~km~s$^{-1}$ redshifts in both of the \feii\ and \niii\ lines which confirms the slight asymmetry of the explosion core.

-\item The early $BVi$-band light curves up to $\lesssim$ 40\% of maximum brightness (0--6.7 days since first light) consist of an excess emission embedded in an underlying power-law that rises over the period.
-The power-law rise, associated with the main central distribution of \ni56\ in the ejecta, is found to begin at MJD 59529.85 $\pm$ 0.55 (= ``first light'') $\sim$ 0.5 hours after our first detections of the excess emission, indicating the presence of additional power sources.
-The excess emission initially peaks in the $B$-band and evolves redward thereafter, dominating the SN light curve over the ``excess emission phase'' of $\lesssim$ 1.75 days, during which it contributes $\sim$ 4.3 $\times$ 10$^{46}$~ergs of total energy into the $BVi$ bands (or 1.4 $\times$ 10$^{-6}$~ergs~cm$^{-2}$ along the line of sight).
+\item The early light curves up to $\lesssim$ 40\% of maximum brightness ($<$ 6.7 days since $t_{\rm PL}$) consist of an excess emission embedded in an underlying power-law that rises over the period.
+The onset of the power-law rise, associated with emission from the main distribution of centrally-concentrated \ni56\ in the ejecta, is estimated to be MJD 59529.85 $\pm$ 0.55 (= $t_{\rm PL}$) $\sim$ 0.5 hours after our first $BVi$ detections near the peak of the excess emission, indicating the presence of additional power sources.
+The excess emission initially peaks in the $B$-band and evolves redward thereafter, dominating the SN light curve over the ``excess emission phase'' of $\lesssim$ 1.75 days, during which it contributes $\sim$ 1.4 $\times$ 10$^{-6}$~ergs~cm$^{-2}$ of total energy along the line of sight (or 4.3 $\times$ 10$^{46}$~ergs, assuming spherically symmetric emission), mostly in the optical ($B$ to $i$) bands.

-\item The spectra of \uname\ show broad \siii~$\lambda$6355~\AA\ absorption features prior to $-$7.8 days since $B$-band maximum (8.9 days since first light) that separate into two distinct Gaussian components: (1) a ``photosheric-velocity feature'' (PVF) associated with the expansion of normal \tas\ ejecta moving at 12,400~km~s$^{-1}$; and (2) a ``high-velocity feature'' (HVF) showing a (6500 $\pm$ 600)~km~s$^{-1}$ higher velocity at every epoch.
+\item The spectra of \uname\ show broad \siii~$\lambda$6355~\AA\ absorption features prior to $-$7.8 days since $B$-band maximum (8.9 days since $t_{\rm PL}$) that separate into two distinct Gaussian components: (1) a ``photosheric-velocity feature'' (PVF) associated with the expansion of normal \tas\ ejecta moving at 12,400~km~s$^{-1}$; and (2) a ``high-velocity feature'' (HVF) showing a (6500 $\pm$ 600)~km~s$^{-1}$ higher velocity at every epoch.
 Both HVF and PVF components follow a $v \propto t^{-0.22}$ power-law predicted by a homologously expanding polytrope (n = 3), pointing to an explosion epoch at MJD 59529.32 (or 7:41 on November 10, 2021).

-\item The HVF and PVF features of \siii\ map to corresponding velocity components identified in the \caii\ NIR triplet that trace the HVF and PVF at early ($\lesssim -$12 days since $B$-band maximum) and late ($\gtrsim -$10 days) times, respectively.
+\item The HVF and PVF features of \siii\ map to corresponding velocity components identified in the \caii\ NIR triplet that trace the \siii\ HVF and PVF at early ($\lesssim -$12 days since $B$-band maximum) and late ($\gtrsim -$10 days) times, respectively.
 In addition, a component of the \caii\ NIR triplet is identified showing velocities as high as (40,770 $\pm$ 100)~km~s$^{-1}$ in the earliest spectrum from $-$16.7 days days, which is the fastest-expanding ejecta material ever observed in a \tas.